Ilya-Repin/elschool-api/README.md

 * `make docker-start-service-release` - does a `make install-release` and runs service in docker environment
 * `make docker-start-service-debug` - does a `make install-debug` and runs service in docker environment
 * `make docker-clean-data` - stop docker containers and clean database data

-Edit `Makefile.local` to change the default configuration and build options.

-## License

-The original template is distributed under the [Apache-2.0 License](https://github.com/userver-framework/userver/blob/develop/LICENSE) and [CLA](https://github.com/userver-framework/userver/blob/develop/CONTRIBUTING.md).
-Services based on the template may change the license and CLA.